OSHA 10 Hour Course: 2026 Costs, DOL Card & Requirements

 The OSHA 30 Hour Course: This is a more comprehensive program designed for supervisors, managers, and anyone with safety responsibilities.
 It dives deeper into a broader range of topics, focusing more on policies, procedures, and the details of OSHA standards.

-The 10 hour course is far more common, with about two thirds of all trainees opting for it.
+The 10 hour course is far more common.
 Because OSHA limits training time to a maximum of 7.5 hours per day, the OSHA 10 hour course is always spread over at least two days, ensuring you have enough time to absorb the material without being overwhelmed.

 Types of OSHA 10 Hour Courses by Industry